mjkaufer/ThreeArm/README.md

 ThreeArm will be connected to an EMG, in order to visualize results from the EMG and allow users to virtually recreate their arm motions.

+The repository for ThreeArm's EMG control is located [here](http://github.com/mjkaufer/MyoThreeArm)

 ## Features

 * Control of all four fingers